magento/devdocs/guides/v2.3/graphql/reference/categories.md

 --- | --- | ---
 `pageSize` | Int | Specifies the maximum number of results to return at once.
 This attribute is optional.
 The default value is 20.
 `currentPage` | Int |  Specifies which page of results to return.
 The default value is 1.
 `sort` | `ProductSortInput` | Specifies which attribute to sort on, and whether to return the results in ascending or descending order.
-See [Searches and pagination in GraphQL]({{ page.baseurl }}/graphql/search-pagination.html) for more information.
+[Searches and pagination in GraphQL]({{ page.baseurl }}/graphql/search-pagination.html) describes sort orders.

 The `CategoryProducts` object contains the following attributes: